bmgk/PLCGenerator-GUI-documentation/docs/generation/programBlocks/stationen/WerkzeugFreigabe.md

 ## PF

 If [WerkzeugFreigabe](../../../configuration/robots/WerkzeugFreigabe) is defined.
-All Profilfrei will be connected ther.
+All 'Profilfrei' will be connected there.

 ![img](../../../../assets/docs/generation/programBlocks/stationen/WerkzeugFreigabe/PF.jpg)